Explain why ice crystals can form bright halos around the moon?

 In detail, for those interested!

-Formation of lunar halos
+Common varieties of observable lunar halos

 Did you know?